bobby-valenzuela/backupdirs_wsl/README.md

 2. Source Folder name (Exact case).
 Example 'My_Dir_to_backup'.
 No white spaces and must be unique to source drive!
 3. Target Drive letter (case-insensitive).
 Example 'e'
 4. Target Folder name (Exact case).
 Example 'Backedup_dirs'.
 No white spaces and must be unique to target drive!
 Defaults to root if not specified
 5. [Optional] Whether to keep as zip (default) or extract.
-Example: extract
+Anything other than 'extract' (including an empty string '') will result in no extraction.
 6. [Optional] Create an alias.
 Just pass in a name

 ### Full Example: